crispab/agile-games/Learning.md

 When you open the HTML file in Word, you can table of contents and change the formatting.

+A learning was that it is easy to get carried away and write all requirements you can think of and implement them without collecting feedback.
+For example, I decided that the game should assign targets for the players, but that could have been done by themselves as well.
+So which option is best, automatic assignment or manual?

 ## Web sockets

 I have done designs with REST API that are used by an Elm client.